The Origins of the Fiteracy Workshops

 Dr Brian Cambourne created the " Cambourne's Conditions of Learning" over a 40 year period and created an ecologically valid and educationally relevant theory of literacy learning.

 His daughter, Brodie, who learned to read as a child using this framework, was able to see the strong connection between " the ability to read or understand health literature" and the often poor health outcomes in areas.

-The Fiteracy Framework was created using the " 8 Conditions of Learning" created by Dr Cambourne and the same learning environments established to assist people wishing to learn health concepts.
+The Fiteracy Framework was created using the " 8 Conditions of Learning" created by Dr Cambourne and the same learning environments are now used in Fiteracy programs and health programs to assist people wishing to learn health concepts.

 Dr. Brian Cambourne, Associate Professor

 Since 1980 Brian Cambourne has been researching how learning, especially literacy learning occurs.
 He has conducted this research in the naturalistic mode he prefers by sitting in classrooms for many hundreds of hours.
 Cambourne argues that teachers who are dissatisfied and/or frustrated with the methods they use to teach literacy are prisoners of a view of learning which is based on quite invalid assumptions and which seriously complicates the process of learning to read and write.
 He argues for an alternate view of learning and an approach to teaching literacy which uncomplicates the process of learning and makes literacy more accessible to more students, especially non-mainstream students.
 Furthermore, his data show that this approach to learning leads to the development of highly literate, critically aware, confident readers and writers, who continue to read and write long after they have left school.
 He has a strong prejudice that literacy is a cultural resource which enables the less privileged members of any culture to challenge those potentially elitist groups who seek to keep economic and political power for themselves.
 He also believes that we can only have better, fairer, and kinder societies if highly productive, critical literacy is made accessible to as many members of a culture as possible.